ryan-p-randall/our-conference-notes/aboutme.md

 I'm hoping this kind of note taking will take off—and I'm very keen **not** to have the content of a session accidentally attributed to the notetakers instead of the presenters.

-So I'm currently thinking it might be best to attribute the "authorship" of these to a collective, somewhere on a spectrum of known authorship from [J.K.
-Gibson-Graham](https://en.wikipedia.org/wiki/J._K._Gibson-Graham) to the [Otolith Group](https://en.wikipedia.org/wiki/Kodwo_Eshun#The_Otolith_Group) to [Drexciya](http://www.mtv.com/news/2696394/drexciya-reissues/) to [CrimethInc](https://en.wikipedia.org/wiki/CrimethInc.).
+So I'm currently thinking it might be best to attribute the "authorship" of these notes to a collective.
+That can place the "authorship" somewhere on a range that includes collectives like [J.K.
+Gibson-Graham](https://en.wikipedia.org/wiki/J._K._Gibson-Graham), the [Otolith Group](https://en.wikipedia.org/wiki/Kodwo_Eshun#The_Otolith_Group), [Drexciya](http://www.mtv.com/news/2696394/drexciya-reissues/), [Guerrilla Girls](https://en.wikipedia.org/wiki/Guerrilla_Girls), or [CrimethInc](https://en.wikipedia.org/wiki/CrimethInc.).

 Let me know what you think would be best by reaching out to me [on Twitter](http://twitter.com/foureyedsoul), [on Mastodon](https://scholar.social/@foureyedsoul), or by creating a GitHub issue if you have a GitHub account.